Tom Holdman

-Tom Holdman (born April 8, 1970) is a glass artist located in Lehi, Utah, in the United States.
+Tom Holdman (born April 8, 1970) is a glass artist located in Lehi, Utah, United States.
 His works include the story telling stained-glass windows in the Orem City Library in Orem, Utah; the Roots of Knowledge stained-glass window at Utah Valley University (UVU); and pieces for more than 50 temples of the Church of Jesus Christ of Latter-day Saints (LDS Church).

 Career

 Holdman's interest in stained glass began in high school when a teacher acted as a mentor to Holdman's art.
 When he was 21, Holdman started a stained-glass studio out of his parents' garage and found patrons by traveling door-to-door.
 He founded Holdman Studios in 1988 in Lehi, UT.
 One of his first stained-glass works was for the Orem Public Library, funded by Karen and Alan Ashton, depicting classic children's fairytales and stories.
 Holdman describes his introduction to glass-art, "It’s a partnership of three — the artist, the glass and the light.
 You are only one-third of that partnership.
 I loved how the light interacted with the glass.
 It’s hundreds of pieces of art as it is affected by the sun.
 That captivated me."